Skip to content

 Pico Park Mobile: How to Play the Co-op Game on Phones

 How to play Pico Park Mobile, the 2-8 player co-op puzzle game on Android and iOS.
-We tested all 48 levels, plus system requirements and similar games.
+Covers all 48 levels, system requirements, modes, and similar games.

 Pico Park Mobile: How to Play the Co-op Game on Phones cover image

 Pico Park Mobile is the smartphone version of TECOPARK’s cooperative puzzle game, where 2 to 8 players control colored cubes and clear 48 levels together.
-We tested it on a Pixel 7 running Android 14 and an iPhone 13 on iOS 17.4, with a four-player room over local Wi-Fi and a two-player room over mobile data.
+It runs on both Android and iOS, supports local Wi-Fi rooms and online code rooms, and works over mobile data as well as home Wi-Fi.

 • Pico Park Mobile supports 2-8 players cooperatively, not 4 as some sites still claim, and the game won’t start a level with only 1 player